Park-JungJoon/HUPTA/Codes/Analysis/2_Intergrating_data_and_Normalization/README.md

 # Workflow
 Once all public data were downloaded, the raw count data first nomalized by sample and library sizes and integrated by gene name.
-Incosistency in human gene name among public data was resolved by .....
+Incosistency in human gene name among public data was resolved by unifying gene symbol with ENSG IDs.

 ## requirements
 - R package